Euro 2020 plan lauded in cash-strapped continent

 FINAL INTEREST

-England, Scotland and Italy have expressed interest in hosting matches, with the FA proposing Wembley Stadium in London as a potential venue for the final though they will face competition from Scotland.
+England and Scotland have expressed interest in hosting matches, with the FA proposing Wembley Stadium in London as a potential venue for the final though they will face competition from Scotland.

 "We would be interested in the final but we first have to find out UEFA's minimum criteria for capacity," said Scottish FA chief executive Stewart Regan.